HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 5. Radio Wave Propagation/section 5-3 Propagation Modes and Paths.md

 #### Understanding MUF and Path Selection

-Maximum Usable Frequency isn't a single number—it varies constantly based on multiple factors. {{< link id="G3B02" >}}
+The MUF (Maximum Usable Frequency) concept from Section 5.1 becomes more complex in practice—it's not a single number but varies constantly based on multiple factors. {{< link id="G3B02" >}}

 > **Key Information:** MUF is affected by path distance and location, time of day and season, and solar radiation and ionospheric disturbances.